jesusmartinoza/Open-eyes-using-Pix2Pix/README.md

 </p>
 Have you ever had the perfect picture but closed your eyes? 🤦 It is a very common issue, you can fix it by going to Photoshop and editing the picture there....
 But why not let an AI to do the hard work for us?

+### Usage
+You can find a demo in the following link:
+`https://stillworkingonit.foo`

 ### Motivation
 The idea of this project had been in my head for a long time, I couldn't find the time to carry it out.
 Then the Youtuber [DotCSV](https://www.youtube.com/channel/UCy5znSnfMsDwaLlROnZ7Qbg) launched [this](https://www.youtube.com/watch?v=BNgAaCK920E&t=12s) challenge where you have to build a project using Pix2Pix model.
-So perfect timing to start to code :)
+So perfect timing to start to code.

-### Usage
-You can find a demo in the following link:
-`https://stillworkingonit.foo`

 ### Dataset
 This was the first big challenge.
 As you may know there is no dataset for people with open and closed eyes.
-The dataset "Closed Eyes In The Wild(CEW)" is very useful but does not have a data labeled by person with open/closed eyes.
+The dataset *Closed Eyes In The Wild(CEW)* is very useful but does not have a data labeled by person with open/closed eyes.

-So what I propose is to generate the dataset manually with the help of OpenCV.
-I take a picture from CEW dataset and overlay on it the eyes of a random photo of the UTKFace dataset.
-Then I manually cleaned the patches using Photoshop.
+So what I propose is to generate the dataset **manually** with the help of OpenCV.
+Basically I take a picture from CEW dataset and overlay on it the eyes of a random photo of the UTKFace dataset.
+Then I manually clean the patches using Photoshop.

-I did this process several times until I achieved a final dataset of 48 samples.
+I did this process several times until I achieved a final dataset of **48 samples**.

 ![](https://github.com/jesusmartinoza/Open-eyes-using-Pix2Pix/blob/master/assets/training_process.png?raw=true)